GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/install.md

 ## Backups
 Sometimes things go wrong!
-And it can be difficult to troubleshoot issues if the steps to reproduce the issue are not clearly documented.
+It can be difficult to troubleshoot issues if the steps to reproduce the issue are not clearly documented.
 This is why we **always** recommend creating [backups of your Gluu Server](../operation/backup.md).

 ## Uninstallation
 For Ubuntu 14/16, and Debian 8: